caugbr/videos-by-role/README.md

-# videos-by-role
+# Videos by role
-Wprdpress plugin to organize videos in categories and restrict access by user roles.
+A Wordpress plugin to organize videos in categories and restrict access to them by user roles.